snitchbcc/articles/2021/3/rand-paul-political-theatre.md

 ---

-At press time it has been reported that with no choice but to fight fire with fire, Dr. Fauci reentered the press conference with a skull, knelt on the ground and said: “Alas poor Grandma.
+At press time, it has been reported that with no choice but to fight fire with fire, Dr. Fauci reentered the press conference with a skull, knelt on the ground and said: “Alas poor Grandma.
 This is what happens when you don’t wear a mask, you idiots.
 Is this clear enough for you!?!”